abstractmachines/cpp-algorithms/cpp11/README.md

 on a particular fall-through/control flow, delete may never get called if an exception is caught and handled _before that delete can be called._

-All the more justification for not using raw pointers. **Use smart pointers.
-And if you do have to call delete, call it in a destructor.**
+All the more justification for not using raw pointers.
+**Use smart pointers.
+If you must use raw pointers, call delete in a destructor.**

 ##### Exception use cases
-- Thing happens -> exception handled -> recover, continue execution, or stop
+- Thing happens -> exception handled -> recover, continue execution (or exit failure)
 - Run time error conditions
 - "Out of memory"
 - "File not Found"